-The March 2021 meeting marked the next chapter of the OKGIT with new chairperson, Shalon Simmons.
-After the approval of the January 2021 meeting’s minutes, new treasurer, Andrew Ranson gave an update regarding the finances of the organization.
-During the financial report, Andrew informed the OKGIT membership of finances for January and February 2021 and reminded the membership to pay their dues in a timely manner through mail or the OKGIT website.
+After the approval of the May 2021 meeting’s minutes, Treasurer Andrew Ranson gave an update regarding the finances of the organization.
+During the financial report, Andrew informed the OKGIT membership of finances for May and June 2021.
+Andrew Ranson also presented an amended budget report after recognizing an error from the May treasurer’s report.

 Upcoming meetings are as follows: